celo-org/celo-blockchain/README.md

 Once a PR is approved, adding on the `automerge` label will keep it up to date and do a squash merge once all the required tests have passed.

+### Benchmarking

+Golang has built in support for running benchmarks with go tool `go test -run=ThisIsNotATestName -bench=. ./$PACKAGE_NAME` will run all benchmarks in a package.

+One note around running benchmarks is that `BenchmarkHandlePreprepare` is quite takes a while to run, particularly when testing with a larger number of validators.
+Substituting `-bench=REGEX` for `-bench=.` will specify which tests to run.
+Adding `-cpuprofile=cpu.out` which can be visualized with `go tool pprof -html:8080 cpu.out` if `graphviz` is installed.

+See the [go testing flags](https://golang.org/cmd/go/#hdr-Testing_flags) and [go docs](https://golang.org/pkg/testing/#hdr-Benchmarks) for more information on benchmarking.

 ## License